christinabay/stock-analysis/readme.md

 # Deliverable 2: Written Analysis of Results

+Software utilized: VBA

 ## Overview

-The purpose of this analysis was to help Steve run a faster and more streamlined report showing return data for the entire stock market in 2017 and 2018.
+The purpose of this analysis was to help a colleague run a faster and more streamlined report showing return data for the entire stock market in 2017 and 2018.
 The return data will tell Steve which stocks have yielded a positive or negative return over the timeframe selected.
 We’ve been asked to refactor the code to make the original run we performed faster.

 ## Results